Ministry of Economy, Trade and Industry (Brunei)

-The Ministry of Primary Resources and Tourism (MPRT; Kementerian Sumber-Sumber Utama dan Pelancongan, KSSUP) is a cabinet-level ministry in the government of Brunei which oversees agriculture, fishing, forestry and tourism in the country.
-It is currently led by a minister and the incumbent is Abdul Manaf Metussin, (Note: The official Malay name upon the appointment was Dato Seri Paduka Dr. Haji Abdul Manaf bin Haji Metussin.) who took office since 7 June 2022.
-The ministry is headquartered in Bandar Seri Begawan.
+The Ministry of Economy, Trade and Industry (METI; Kementerian Ekonomi, Perdagangan dan Industri, KEPI) is a cabinet-level ministry in the government of Brunei which oversees economic diversification, trade, industry, agriculture, fishing, forestry and tourism in the country.
+METI is currently led by a minister, and the incumbent is His Honourable Dato Seri Setia Abdul Manaf Metussin, (Note: The official Malay name upon the appointment was Dato Seri Paduka Dr. Haji Abdul Manaf bin Haji Metussin.) who took office since 7 June 2022.
+The ministry is headquartered in Jalan Dewan Majlis, Bandar Seri Begawan.

 Background

-The ministry was previously known as the Ministry of Industry and Primary Resources (MIPR; Kementerian Perindustrian dan Sumber-Sumber Utama) until the renaming to its present name to reflect functional restructuring, in which oversight for the petroleum and non-primary industries has been transferred, at that time to the Prime Minister's Office.
-It is also to reflect the emphasis on the development of tourism industry.
+The ministry was previously known as Ministry of Primary Resources and Tourism (MPRT; Kementerian Sumber-Sumber Utama dan Pelancongan), and the Ministry of Industry and Primary Resources (MIPR; Kementerian Perindustrian dan Sumber-Sumber Utama).
+The renaming was announced during a cabinet reshuffle announced by Sultan Hassanal Bolkiah on 4 June 2026, where it was intended to strengthen policy coordination, accelerate economic diversification, support sustainable economic growth, and create employment opportunities.